GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AppTeam/README.md

 # AppTeam

-For now this would only work in CC from a specific project.
+For now this will only work in CC from a specific project.

 ## [Platform Admin] Create a Context object

 The first step is to create a context object in the namespace where AppTeam will be created.

 ```
 kubectl apply -f - <<EOF